The name Wing Tsun (Wing Chun/Ving Tsun)

 albeit purely allegorical.

 This is all of course taken with that grain of salt.
-What we do know for sure is that Wing Tsun works, and that is the most important thing... and really all that matters.
+I am no professional historian by any means, and the information gathered here is not only conflicting and confusing at times, but very difficult to validate.
+It's a very tangled web, and if you aren't confused yet, read it again because you must have missed something.
+What we do know for sure though is that Wing Tsun works, and that is the most important thing... and really all that matters.

 Send mail to